apache/ignite-3/modules/catalog-compaction/README.md

 ## Coordinator

-Compaction is performed from single node called compaction coordinator.
+Compaction is performed from single node (compaction coordinator) which is the leader of the metastorage group for simplicity.
-To simplify the selection of the coordinator, it was decided to consider it to be the same node as the leader of the metastorage group.
 Therefore, when the metastorage group leader changes, the compaction coordinator also changes.

 The [ElectionListener](../metastorage/src/main/java/org/apache/ignite/internal/metastorage/impl/ElectionListener.java)
 interface was introduced to listen for metastore leader elections.